jeyanthi-sm/lm-lab-modern-js/README.md

-# Modern JavaScript
+# Updated to TypeScript from Modern JavaScript

-🤖 Modern JavaScript: In-session Refactoring Lab
+🤖 Updated to TypeScript from Modern JavaScript: In-session Refactoring Lab

 ## Instructions

-On your own, in groups or in pairs, work through the JavaScript files and refactor them using the suggested modern JavaScript method specified in the document.
+JavaScript to TypeScript changes in Package.json

+Run this command
+npm i -D typescript --devdependencies
+This command creates DEV dependencies in package.json for typescript

+npx tsc --init
+The above command creates tsconfig.json

+Update tsconfig.json for module to use ECSA instead of common modules

+Include is updated to refer to src folders
+Exclude is to include node_moduoles and devdependencies

+git-ignore is updated to ignore the build directory

+Package.json is updated for build.tsc

+Then run the command

+npm run build

+Then run this command to include the jest files for typescript

+npm i -D jest ts-jest @types/jest

+To configure jest.config.ts files

+Run this command
+npx ts-jest config:init

+Now the package.json should have scripts:jest for the test cases to run

 You will need to fork and clone this repository to work through the solutions.